NateEag/dotfiles/readme.md

 =====

 ``src/`` contains the actual dotfiles, named without the preceding dot, so that they show up in standard UIs and ls commands.
+I'm beginning to regret that decision and may yet change it.

-``install.sh`` symlinks everything in src/ to ~/.$filename.
+``install.sh`` symlinks each file or top-level folder in src/ to ~/.$filename.

 ``uninstall.sh`` undoes ``install.sh``'s hard work.
 It might give odd results if you have not previously run ``install.sh``.